KatieRyb/katieryb.github.io/README.md

 ## About Me

 Hello, I am Katie Rybakova.
 I am a student at University of Washington.
-My favorite fruit are apples.
+My favorite fruit are **apples**.

 ![Look at all those apples!](apples.webp)